MarcoBalossini/RetroParse/README.md

 ## Usage

-java_api has three input modes:
+RetroParse has three input modes:
 - Text `-t`: the program will read the input from stdin
 - File `-f path/to/file`: the program will read the input from a given file
 - Directory `-d path/to/dir`: the program will recursively read the input from all the files in a given directory